-In October 2012, NZEC announced that the Company and its wholly-owned subsidiary, NZEC Wairoa Limited, have entered into a binding agreement with Westech Energy New Zealand ("Westech"), a wholly-owned subsidiary of Energy Corporation of America, to acquire 80% ownership and become the operator of the Wairoa Permit.
-Wairoa covers 267,862 acres (1,084 km2) in the East Coast Basin.
+In October 2012, NZEC and its wholly-owned subsidiary, NZEC Wairoa Limited, entered into a binding agreement with Westech Energy New Zealand ("Westech"), a wholly-owned subsidiary of Energy Corporation of America, to acquire 80% ownership and become the operator of the Wairoa permit.
+Wairoa covers 267,862 acres (1,084 square kilometres) in the East Coast Basin.
 The Company has identified its preferred drill location on the Wairoa permit and has initiated the community engagement and technical assessments required to obtain land access consents and permits, with the expectation of drilling one exploration well in 2014.

-In consideration for the transfer of the 80% interest, NZEC has assumed 100% responsibility for the permit and completion of the related work program and will pay Westech US$725,000.
+In consideration for the transfer of the 80% interest, NZEC assumed 100% responsibility for the permit and completion of the related work program and paid Westech US$725,000.
 Upon completion of the related work program, Westech will credit US$225,000 to NZEC and all future expenditures for the permit will be funded 80% by NZEC and 20% by Westech.
-Transfer of the 80% ownership and operatorship of the permit, formation of the joint venture, and proposed amendments to the work program are subject to approval by New Zealand Petroleum & Minerals.
-The proposed work program requires NZEC to complete various technical studies, reinterpret existing seismic data, shoot and interpret additional 2D seismic, and drill two exploration wells by March 2016.
+The work program requires NZEC to complete various technical studies, reinterpret existing seismic data, shoot and interpret additional 2D seismic, and drill two exploration wells by March 2016.
 NZEC has the option to withdraw from the joint venture after drilling the first exploration well, in which case it would transfer ownership and operatorship of the permit back to Westech.

 NZEC is actively looking for a farm-in partner to fund exploration of Wairoa and NZEC's other East Coast permits.